tiantiy/shwina.github.io/_posts/2014-10-15-testing-science.md

 "It looks OK" is generally applied during earlier stages of code development.
 You write some code,
-visualize the results, i.e.,
+summarize some results, e.g.,
 plot a graph or print some statistics, and if *it looks OK*, move on.
 This is by no means a poor method of testing: it provides quick, frequent feedback and can help fix bugs early.
-It is of course incomplete, and I've almost always regretted relying entirely on *it looks OK*.
+It is of course, incomplete, and provides no new information other than 'something is wrong somewhere'.

+It looks OK is particularly effective in interactive programming environments, where you don't have to do an edit-compile-link-run cycle before you can perform a check.

 **Test Oracle**

-Most grad students write code that aspires to *reproduce* some results: either experimental data, or results from another code - know as
+Most grad students write code that aspires to *reproduce* some results: either experimental data, or results from another code - known as
 *test oracles*.
 The effectiveness of the method obviously depends on how good the oracles are and the features